Last updated: 17 Dec 2014

 Do not disturb the ants or the nest.
-If safe to do so, take a photo and send to firstname.lastname@example.org and report to the Exotic Plant Pest Hotline on 1800 084 881.
+If safe to do so, take a photo and report using the online reporting form, or send to firstname.lastname@example.org with a brief description of where you found it and your contact details.

 All known ant nests have now been treated with baiting and direct soil injection.
 Eradication efforts are being undertaken in conjunction with the National red Imported Fire Ant Eradication Program.

 A control order, covering a two kilometre radius from the detection site, is in place to assist with crucial surveillance access requirements and limit movements of high-risk materials that could contain ants, such as soil.